Intelligent-Instruments-Lab/iil.is/src/routes/workshops.md

 Location: Łódź, Poland.
 Date: 22 October, 2023.

-This workshop focuses on [Stacco](https://iil.is/research/stacco), one of the magnetic instruments developed a IIL and specifically designed to perform and compose with Neural Audio Synthesis.
-Stacco allows performers to playfully explore neural synthesis models by displacing magnetic spheres on a board with four attractors.
-The participants are provided with cardboards and tracing paper sheets that can be placed on top of Stacco to sketch their own compositional ideas as they discover sounds in the foldings of the latent space.
-What gestures, interactions and musical ideas emerge from this intuitive and fun way of composing with Neural Audio Synthesis?
+This workshop focused on  [Stacco](https://iil.is/research/stacco), one of the magnetic instruments developed at IIL and specifically designed to perform and compose with Neural Audio Synthesis.
+Stacco allowed performers to playfully explore neural synthesis models by displacing magnetic spheres on a board with four attractors.
+The participants were provided with cardboards and tracing paper sheets that could be placed on top of Stacco to sketch their own compositional ideas as they discovered sounds in the foldings of the latent space.
+They sought to answer the question: What gestures, interactions and musical ideas emerge from this intuitive and fun way of composing with Neural Audio Synthesis?

 <CaptionedImage
  src="workshops/stacco_score.jpg"